SimonvH03/CSV_cropping/README.md

 ### or Update the version you already have:
 - open a terminal at the cloned directory and run the commands:
 > don't forget to include the '.'
-> if pwd does not correspond with the folder of your previous install, navigate there with the command 'cd'
+> if pwd does not correspond with the folder of your current install, navigate there with the command 'cd'
 ```
 pwd
 git checkout .